Car Insurance for New Drivers

 Make Good Choices

 You can lower your coverage costs if you make good choices in your daily life.
-The first step to lowering your rates is to drive safely and avoid tickets and accidents as much as you can.
+The first step to lowering your rates is to be safe and avoid tickets and accidents as much as you can.
 Never drink and drive!

 You should also try and maintain a good credit score to get cheaper premiums.
 In many states, insurers use a driver’s credit score to select their rates.
 Paying off your credit card each month and making consistent payments on time can help raise your credit and lower your premiums.

-If you’re a teen, there are specific ways you can lower your insurance costs by making smart choices.
-According to the Insurance Information Institute (III), here are the best ways for teens to lower their costs:
+If you’re a teen, there are specific ways you can lower your coverage costs by making smart choices.
+According to the Insurance Information Institute (III), here are the best ways for teens to lower their rates:

 • Get a good student discount by maintaining a “B” average in school (this also works for college students)